 Your Name: Group Members: This exercise is to be completed individually.
+Note: Unlike most labs in this course, this one is to be completed alone, rather than with a team.

 Objectives:

 - 1. To be able to analyze ethical situations. - 2.
 To be able to make ethical judgments based on intellectual property concepts, the consequences of different approaches to intellectual property, and existing legal instruments that protect intellectual property. - 3.
 To be able to make ethical judgments based on privacy issues, the consequences of different approaches to privacy, and laws regarding privacy. - 4.
 To demonstrate your understanding of intellectual property, privacy, and computer ethics through the analysis of case studies.